JSON and GeoJSON

 ]

-This is a GeoJSON file that describes a polygon shape (e.g. a district boundary) with extra information:
+This is a GeoJSON file that describes a polygon shape (e.g. a district boundary) with additional information:

 Each feature has:

-It's the standard format for drawing shapes like cities or districts on a map.
+It's the standard format for creating shapes like cities or districts on a map.

 Using simple JSON with coordinates

 Not all geographic data has to follow the full GeoJSON structure.
-If you're only working with points—like schools, offices, or hotels—you can use a simpler JSON format, as long as it includes:
+If you're only working with points—like schools, businesses, or hotels—you can use a simpler JSON format, as long as it includes:

-These fields must be nested inside each object and appear in the same field (e.g. Koordinaten or location) for every row.
+These fields must be nested inside each object and appear in the same field (e.g. coordinates or location) for every dataset entry.

 Example